JamesCoyle/vue-polyfilled-dialog/README.md

-# vue-polyfilled-dialog
+# Polyfilled dialog

-A native dialog element with lazy loaded polyfill packaged as a Vue component.
+This Vue component allows you to replace any instance of `<dialog>` with `<polyfilled-dialog>` to easily polyfill dialog functionality into all modern browsers.
+It uses the [polyfill provided by the Google Chrome team](https://github.com/GoogleChrome/dialog-polyfill).